Our Services

 Helpful Resources

-The colon supports significant mineral absorption, including magnesium, calcium, sodium and potassium, through passive diffusion, specific transport proteins and SCFA-driven uptake by a healthy microbiome.
-Gentle, fiber-rich cleansing and adequate hydration enhance mineral uptake, while aggressive flushes or harsh laxatives can disrupt electrolyte balance and mucosal health.
+The colon plays a key role in absorbing essential minerals like magnesium, calcium, sodium, and potassium through passive diffusion, transport proteins, and short-chain fatty acid (SCFA) activity driven by a healthy gut microbiome.
+Gentle, fiber-rich cleansing and proper hydration support mineral uptake, while aggressive flushes or harsh laxatives can disrupt electrolyte balance and damage mucosal health.

 Maintaining healthy mineral levels is vital for everything from bone strength to nerve function.
 While most people focus on the small intestine as the main site of mineral uptake, emerging research highlights an important supporting role for the colon.
 This article explores the science behind mineral absorption in the colon, examines how a targeted colon cleanse may affect mineral health, and offers practical, evidence-based steps you can take today.